 The hormonal IUD is a small T-shaped piece of plastic that gets put inside your uterus.
-It works in two ways: the hormones help prevent an egg from being released each month, and having the device inside your uterus makes you body not want to implant a baby there.
-The types of hormonal IUDs we use offer 5-7 years of protection.
+It works in two ways: the hormones help prevent an egg from being released each month, and having the device inside your uterus makes your body not want to implant a baby there.
+The hormonal IUDs we provide offer 5-7 years of protection.
 If you want to get pregnant, you can have the IUD removed at any time.
 People who choose this method typically have light periods or no period.

 The Pill (Oral Contraceptives)

 You take it once a day, at the same time every day.
 There are lots of different kinds of pills on the market, and new ones come out all the time.
 Most work by releasing hormones that keep your ovaries from releasing eggs.
 The hormones also thicken your cervical mucus, which helps to block sperm from getting to the egg in the first place.